Gamify-IT/docs/adr/inter-team-communication-2022-05-26.md

 ## Chosen Solution

 - use the [github project](https://github.com/orgs/Gamify-IT/projects/6)
-- start of next sprint new planning
+- participate in the sprint planning at the start of each sprint
+- participate in the _Daily_ meetings